How to successfully kickstart your fitness journey later in life

 Wright agrees and says “exercise is much easier when you have a friend”.

 “This might mean sharing a commute or just sharing a commitment to attend.
 Research shows that when embarking on a new fitness regime with social connections, the retention to the activity is much greater.
-Ask your friends what activity they enjoy doing and give it a go,” she said.
+Ask your friends what activity they enjoy doing and give it a go,” she says.

 Wright also suggests injecting some fun into your new exercise routine as “any activity associated with joy or fun will ultimately mean that we commit to it”.